husseinmarah/husseinmarah/README.md

 </p>

 ## Hi there 👋
-I'm Hussein Marah, a software engineer and junior academic researcher, I have a passion to use technology to solve problems and use it for the social good.
+I'm Hussein Marah, a software engineer and academic researcher, I have a passion to use technology to solve problems and use it for the social good.

 ## How to reach me 📫
 <p align='center'>